tiberlab/tibercad/share/Readme.txt

 The installation procedure for the Linux version of TiberCAD depends on your distribution.
 Download the installer package that best fits your setup.

+  The standard method to launch TiberCAD is by means of a shell script that is installed alongside the TiberCAD executable.
+It takes care of setting all necessary environment variables.
+If for some reason you have to run the executable directly, remember to set TIBERCADROOT to the TiberCAD installation directory (INSTALLPATH) and LD_LIBRARY_PATH to INSTALLPATH/lib.

 1.3.1 Debian

 A package for Debian 4.0 `etch' for the i386 architecture is provided (.deb).